Updated at 11:56 a.m. ET on January 3, 2020.

 - 2014 Senate election: +10.8 Roberts

-Roberts’s retirement after four terms, which he announced in January, has set off a nervous recruitment season among Kansas Republicans after a moderate Democrat captured the governorship of the reliably red state last year.
+Roberts’s retirement after four terms, which he announced in January 2019, has set off a nervous recruitment season among Kansas Republicans after a moderate Democrat captured the governorship of the reliably red state in 2018.
 The Republican who lost that race, former Kansas Secretary of State Kris Kobach, is running for Roberts’s seat, prompting the GOP to cast around for a less radioactive candidate.
 The dream candidate for establishment Republicans is Secretary of State Mike Pompeo, the former Kansas congressman who hasn’t quite slammed the door, despite initially saying no to a run.

 Johnny Isakson, Georgia

 Isakson retired at the end of 2019, citing various health challenges that include Parkinson’s disease.
 The 74-year-old former chairman of the Senate Veterans Committee had been reelected to a third term in 2016.
 Republican Governor Brian Kemp appointed businesswoman Kelly Loeffler as his replacement, and there will be a special election in 2020 to fill the remaining two years of Isakson’s term.
 With Senator David Perdue already up for reelection, Democrats are expected to make a run for at least one of the two Senate races in Georgia, an emerging battleground they’re also eyeing in the presidential race.